ajo01/ajo01/README.md

 Current projects:
-- Portfolio 2025: the fifth rendition using Vite and Vercel
+- Portfolio 2025: the fifth rendition using Aceternity UI, Figma, Vite, and Vercel
 - ???: geospatial data visualization with Svelte

 Some of my past projects: